-The bottom line: are the Yee or Monkey Apps safe?
+The bottom line: are the Monkey/Yee/Monkey Monkoy Apps safe?

-Parents, we just don’t think teens need either of these apps.
-Although we appreciated the information shared by the app’s creators and the efforts they’re taking to protect kids, we can’t condone random conversations among teens.
+Parents, we just don’t think teens need these types of apps.
+Although we appreciated the information shared by the Monkey app’s creators and the efforts they’re taking to protect kids, we can’t condone random conversations among teens.

 Are you interested in having greater insight into the social media platforms that your kids are using?
 Bark is one of the best platforms we’ve tested.
 If your kid is using social media, then they need Bark.
 We trust them and we think you should, too!

 *There may be affiliate links throughout this post because we’ve tested and trust a small list of parental control solutions.
 Our work saves you time!
 If you decide that you agree with us, then we may earn a small commission, which does nothing to your price.
 Enjoy!